badges/shields/CONTRIBUTING.md

 Feel free to star the repository.
 This will help increase the visibility of the project, therefore attracting more users and contributors to Shields!

-We're also asking for [one-time \$10 donations](https://opencollective.com/shields) from developers who use and love Shields, please spread the word!
+We're also asking for [donations](https://opencollective.com/shields) from developers who use and love Shields, please spread the word!

 ## Getting help